-Think of the out-of-bounds lines as invisible walls extending upward into the sky from the strings or marks on the ground.
-A boule that goes through one of those walls is dead, but hitting something above the ground INSIDE those walls doesn’t kill it.
+Think of the out-of-bounds strings as visible indicators of the locations of invisible walls that extend from the strings upward into the sky .
+A boule or jack that goes through one of those walls is dead.

 That is a misinterpretation of Article 15.
 The purpose of Article 15 is to forbid making physical changes to the terrain.
-That includes drawing lines on the terrain and placing “any object” (e.g. a stick or stone) on the terrain.
+Specifically, it forbids players from indicating their intended landing spot (donnée) (a) by making marks on the terrain or (b) by placing “any object” (e.g. a stick or stone) on the terrain.

 It is sometimes argued that gloves give a player an “unfair advantage”.
 But even if gloves do provide some kind of assistance (e.g. warm hands on a cold day), there is nothing unfair about it— all players are permitted to wear gloves if they wish.

 Can you fix a hole with your hand? ▲

 Yes.
 The rules do not specify how you must fill a hole.
 Using your hand is allowed.
 A related question is

 “What are you allowed to do, when filling a hole?
 Just scrape a little dirt over it with your foot?
 Or are you allowed to tamp it down a bit?”